Liam Rosenior to Chelsea: Who is Strasbourg boss and the leading contender for the Blues job after Enzo Maresca's exit?

 That may disappoint some Chelsea fans, but not the hierarchy whose issues with Maresca had little to do with his playing style.

 There is method in their rationale in appointing Rosenior beyond convenience.
-There are many unanswered questions about Rosenior's abilities at the top level, but those bringing him in know they would be appointing a man who would fit into their structure more willingly than his predecessor.
+There are many unanswered questions about Rosenior's abilities at the top level, but those bringing him in know they would be appointing a man who can and already does fit into their structure more willingly than his predecessor.

 That was aided by the fifth-highest spend in Ligue 1 last season - and three loans from Chelsea - but in his first season managing in top-flight football, Rosenior faced raised expectations and met them.